Photo: Agathe Bernard

 Once you’ve decided to have a videographer for your wedding, you’ll spend a lot of time browsing highlight videos online.
 And you might find a few whose aesthetic really fits your vision.
 But finding the perfect videographer takes so much more than just viewing a highlight reel.

 This person is going to be spending the entire day with you.
 Plus, they’ll likely interact regularly with you and your guests as you celebrate.
-They’ll also be capturing and editing footage that should reflect who you are as a couple and be a true representation of your special day.
+They’ll also be capturing and editing footage that should reflect who you are as a couple on your special day.
 After all, it’s something you’ll want to look back on for years to come.
 It should transport you back into precious memories of your wedding day.
 So you’ll want to be sure that your videographer really “gets” you.
 And that they’ll be a blast to get to know and spend time with as you celebrate.

 Now, Elora May Creative Studios is joining the Rocky Mountain Wedding Collective!
 Since we’re so excited to welcome her to the collective, we spoke with Elora to share more about what she does and how she does it!